 The discovery of drug abuse in a teenager can be a nightmare for parents.
-Adolescents who experiment with drugs and alcohol are at a higher risk of developing substance addiction in adulthood.
-For that reason, it’s very critical for parents to recognize the signs and symptoms of substance use in their teens.
+Adolescents who experiment with drugs and alcohol are at a higher risk of developing substance addiction in adulthood, and many also struggle with academic difficulties, social challenges, and co-occurring mental health disorders like depression or anxiety.

 *Substance use treatment is available for teens only in conjunction with one or more mental health conditions.
 Learn more about our dual diagnosis track here.

-For example, the onset of mental health disorders typically occurs during the teenage years.
-Teens often don’t understand what’s happening to them and may resort to drugs or alcohol to relieve distressing symptoms of depression, anxiety, or other mental health issues.
+The onset of mental health disorders typically occurs during the teenage years and teens may resort to drugs or alcohol to relieve distressing symptoms of depression, anxiety, or other mental health issues.

-Studies indicate that up to 50% of individuals entering drug and alcohol rehabilitation have a coexisting mental health condition, either triggering or exacerbating their addiction disorder.
-It’s crucial for parents to ensure their teen receives appropriate treatment for a comprehensive evaluation and management of any underlying mental health disorders.
+Studies indicate that up to 50% of individuals entering drug and alcohol rehabilitation have a coexisting mental health condition that either triggers or exacerbates their addiction disorder.
+It’s crucial for parents to ensure their teen receives a comprehensive evaluation and appropriate treatment and management of any underlying mental health conditions.

 - Insufficient parental supervision